 Rugged, deep and away from it all at Skeena Cat Skiing & Boarding in Northern B.C.

-The area is located about 80 kilometres north of Smithers, a government and logging town that in recent years has created a true outdoor recreation community with a wave of newcomers attracted by the laidback lifestyle, lower cost of living and northern spirit.
+The zone is located about 80 kilometres north of Smithers, a government and logging town that in recent years has created a true outdoor recreation community with a wave of newcomers attracted by the laidback lifestyle, lower cost of living and northern spirit.

 An untamed, high-alpine backcountry experience away from it all

 It's exploration, it's adventure, it's freedom.
-There's so much untouched terrain out there to discover, and cat skiing is how you can get out there and find it.
+There's so much terrain out there to discover, and cat skiing is how you can get out there and find it.
 You can pick your own untracked lines, and enjoy the stunning scenery through open bowls, forests and steep powder descents.

 Arriving at the Skeena basecamp comes via a thrilling helicopter lift direct from Smithers (a new feature as of last winter).
 Perched at 1,200 metres up Gail Ridge, you're welcomed by a warm, smiling crew — which includes Keenai, the huge and hairy yet extremely friendly wolf-dog — while luggage and gear are swiftly organized and a delicious dinner is served.